Breeze/northwind-demo/NorthwindCore/NorthwindSequelize/README.md

 Now we'll create the script to configure Express using the middleware we created above.

+We'll also set up:
+ - CORS, since our client app will be on a different port
+ - Parsing for json and url-encoded requests
+ - Error handling

+We'll run the server on port 4000 (but you can change this if you wish).

 In the **NorthwindSequelize** directory, create file `server.ts`.
 In the file put the following:

 ```js